Navigation: CREATING MAIL MERGE LETTERS >

 The first way to send mass emails is done through the program, as explained under Emailing Receipts, Letters and Statements.
 That has the advantage of allowing you to merge virtually any information in the program into those letters.

-Another way, if you just want to send the same PDF newsletter to all donors with email address, is to use the Letters ⇒ Email Newsletters menu option.
-This is a simple way to email reasonable numbers of previously prepared PDF documents (such as newsletters) to all or some donors, with no merging of information.
+Another way, if you just want to send the same email to all donors with email address, optionally with a PDF attachment such as a newsletter, is to use the Letters ⇒ Email Donors menu option.
+This is a simple way to email to all or some donors, with limited merging of donor information in the Subject and Body of the email available.

 However, for large numbers of donors (many hundreds, or particularly if you have thousands of donors) doing mass emails from your own computer can run into dangers of your Internet Service Provider (ISP) or the ISPs of your recipients classing you as a spammer, and not allowing your emails to go through.